MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 Blockbench creates your packs and saves them in your com.mojang folder, in the **development_behavior_packs** and **development_resource_packs**, respectively.

-You should see a little "Export Successful" message from Blockbench.
+You should see an "Export Successful" message from Blockbench.

 ## Installing the pack